simeononsecurity/simeononsecurity.ch/content/articles/understanding-social-enginnering-attacks-and-how-to-prevent-them/index.en.md

 ### [Security Policies](https://simeononsecurity.com/articles/how-to-secure-your-organization-against-insider-threats/)

 Security policies are another important strategy to prevent social engineering attacks.
 Organizations should have clear policies on how to handle sensitive information and what actions are allowed or prohibited.
-Policies should be regularly reviewed and updated to ensure that they are effective and up to date.
+Policies should be regularly reviewed and updated to ensure that they're effective and up to date.

 Organizations should also have policies on how to respond to security incidents.
 Employees should be trained on what to do in case of a security breach, and there should be clear procedures for reporting incidents and mitigating the damage.